vvdleun/audiostreamerscrobbler/README.md

 ## Requirements

 AudioStreamerScrobbler is a project powered by the Java Virtual Machine (JVM).
 To run it, the Java Runtime Environment (JRE) version 8 is required.
-Although Golo is not yet compatible with Java 9 and higher, it seems to compile/run on Java 9 and 10, with some warnings.
+Golo is currently not compatible with Java 9 and higher, and seems to have issues when running on a JVM higher than 8.
 It remains to be seen whether Golo will be made compatible with newer Java versions.
 If not, a port to a different programming language is not ruled out.

 Since this is a alpha pre-release, the program must be compiled before it can be used.
 To compile the program, both the Java Developers Kit (JDK) version 8 and the Gradle build tool (https://gradle.org) are required.
 Gradle will download the required dependencies, compile the project and build a stand-alone JAR file that can be used to run the program.
 To compile, issue the following command in the project's root directory (the directory containing the "build.gradle" file):

-    gradle build
+    gradle clean build

 In the build/libs subdirectory, you'll find a audiostreamerscrobbler-0.1.0-SNAPSHOT-all.jar file that you can run with the `java -jar audiostreamerscrobbler-0.1.0-SNAPSHOT-all.jar` command.
-But be advised that you'll need to do some manual configuration first.
+Be advised that you'll need to do some manual configuration first.
 This will be explained in the next section.

 ## Installation